 What are the effects of inhaling butane?

-Butane is a depressant and users report a range of highs, including euphoria and hallucination.
-The effect is short-lived so chronic users will continue inhaling to prolong the effect.
+Butane is a depressant and users report a range of highs, including euphoria and hallucinations.
+The effect is short-lived.
+Chronic users will often continue inhaling to prolong the effect.

 Is it addictive?

 Butane can lead to a psychological addiction but it is not physically addictive.

 What are the health risks of inhaling butane?

 Over half of all deaths associated with solvent abuse are due to butane.

 - Butane is highly flammable so there is a high risk of burns or explosions, particularly for smokers.